 Explore the following questions: Does it matter that Muslims have to learn the Qur'an in Arabic?
 What does this show about their faith?
 What qualities would you give a Muslim because of this? (devotion, dedication) You could ask a Muslim these questions.
 Get the pupils to generate questions to ask.
 You could visit a Mosque to explore this question.
-Why do some memorise the Qur'an?
-How does it make Muslims feel?
-How does it affect a Muslims daily life?
+Why do some memories the Qur'an?
+How does it make you feel?
+How does it affect your daily lives?

 Do other faiths show these qualities?
 Do they show them in the same way?
-(Lent - giving up things, memorising the Lord's Prayer, Kosher food for Jews).
+(Lent - giving up things, memorising the lord's prayer, Kosher food for Jews).

-Explore the following questions: What are the main messages that Muslims take from the Qur'an?
-How does this impact Muslims and their lives?
+Explore the following questions: What is the main messages that Muslims take from the Qur'an?
+How does this impact on Muslims and their lives?

 Get the pupils to learn a poem by heart and perform it.
-How did it make them feel?
+How did it make you feel?